svrecndl/gettingStartedWithGitHub/A NANDA KISHORE REDDY/README.md

-# this is NANDA KISHORE REDDY
+# this is NANDA KISHORE REDDY A